 |Mental Health Crisis Breathing Space|

-• Must be struggling or about to start struggling to maintain payments towards debts
+• Must be struggling or about to start working to maintain payments towards debts

-• You have to have at least one qualifying debt, such as credit cards, loans, overdrafts, payday loans, catalogues etc. Other debts including rent, mortgage, utility and council tax arrears also qualify however you do have to maintain ongoing payments and it is only the arrears that can be included.
+• You must have at least one qualifying debt, such as credit cards, loans, overdrafts, payday loans, catalogues etc. Other obligations, including rent, mortgage, utility and council tax arrears, also qualify; however, you do have to maintain ongoing payments, and only the arrears can be included.

 • Not already had a breathing space in the last 12 months